 You just gave up, right???
 Let’s keep it simple, when being introduced to someone, just say “encantado” (if you’re a male) “encantada” (if you’re a female).

 Granada: The most famous beer here is Reserva 1925 from the brand Cervezas Alhambra, but locals call it milnos or la 25, la verde (the green one, as the bottle is green).
-Would you master the pronunciation of: “ponme una milnos bien fresquita”?
+Practice the pronunciation of: “ponme una milnos bien fresquita”?

 Cadiz: Pisha is the most well-known expression in Cádiz, it is widely used in conversations among locals, supporting other’s ideas, or to express exaltation.